MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_records_management.md

 10. Review the configuration of your policy and select **Submit**.

 You successfully started the process of publishing a retention label including a record.
 The publishing of labels may take up to 24 hours.
-After the label is published the HR department can use it to label files containing the health insurance information they are required to keep a record of.
+After the label is published the HR department can use it to label files containing the health insurance information, they are required to keep a record of.

 ### Task 3 – Work with Records

 In this task, you will assign the published record label to an email in Outlook and observe the results of applying the record.
-You might need to wait for the 24 hour publishing delay.
+You might need to wait for the 24-hour publishing delay.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.